Monday, 17 February 2025

 These recordings remained unreleased until 1997 when they appeared on Rollercoaster Records.
 I initially thought we’d gained a bonus track here, until I noticed the original 1997 Rollercoaster CD has a typo on the sleeve, listing track 13 twice.

 1968’s Large As Life And Twice As Natural arrives on Disc Six.
-Featuring the stellar line-up of Danny Thompson (upright bass), John Hiseman (drums), Dick Heckstall-Smith (sax) and Harold McNair (flute) this was the first (and probably only) one of Davy’s major label LPs to be released on both sides of the Atlantic, hinting that some kind of US commercial success might be in the wind.
+Featuring the stellar line-up of Danny Thompson (upright bass), Jon Hiseman (drums), Dick Heckstall-Smith (sax) and Harold McNair (flute) this was the first (and probably only) one of Davy’s major label LPs to be released on both sides of the Atlantic, hinting that some kind of US commercial success might be in the wind.
 It was not to be, however, although a raga-jazz interpretation of Joni Mitchell’s then-current “Both Sides Now” (released as a single in October 1968) was a bold attempt.

 Elsewhere it was business as usual with material by Lead Belly (“Good Morning Blues,”) Fred McDowell (“Freight Train Blues”) and Sonny Terry and Brownie McGhee (“Beautiful City”) sitting comfortably alongside traditional songs “Bruton Town” and “Babe, It Ain’t No Lie.”
 Davy also contributed some of his finest original material to date including the instrumentals “Blue Raga” and “Tristano” (this was also released as the B-side of the "Both Sides Now" single).
 Overall, this was regarded as his best album since Folk Blues & Beyond.